Skip to Content

 “The good news is that there are treatment options available,” Dr. Maes says.
 “Prostate cancer may be treated with surgery, radiation, or hormone therapy, which can decrease the amount of testosterone in the body and either shrink or slow the growth of tumors.”

 Depending on the size and location of the prostate cancer, treatment may not be necessary, Dr. Maes says.
-In that case, the patient would continue monitoring with regular blood tests and rectal exams to follow the progression of the cancer.
+In that case, the individual would continue monitoring with regular blood tests and rectal exams to follow the progression of the cancer.
 A physician may recommend further treatments if tests show the cancer is growing.

 “We want to encourage men to talk with their providers if they are experiencing any symptoms of an enlarged prostate or prostate cancer,” Dr. Maes says.
 “Our care teams are here to talk through any concerns men might have and empower them with information to feel confident about their health.”